 But you already know that videos are important for your audience and that they enable deep connections with your followers.
 You're aware that your consumers are eager to see your merch in motion — and because you're a smart brand, you serve it up to them.
 You test different styles, you experiment with different levels of production of value, and you measure the results to understand the ROI of that investment.

 What's interesting about Instagram video content is that the metrics to measure it are not exactly the same as those for static creative.
-Using identical KPIs for motion pictures won't actually represent their performance seeing as audiences engage with them differently than with photos.
+Using identical KPIs for video content or motion pictures won't actually represent their performance seeing as audiences engage with them differently than with photos.
 Enthusiasm for static posts is demonstrated though double-taps and comments, but the way audiences engage with videos is by simply watching.

 The amount of times people have watched your video post is a true indicator of its resonance.
 And since knowing how your sector is generally performing, we decided we would put together Instagram video benchmarks to help you get a sense of how your industry is doing while understanding where you stand in comparison to your competitors.

 There are a number of factors that come into play as it relates to Instagram video performance, notably strategy, creative quality, audience size, consumer relationships, the list is endless.
 The crazy beautiful thing about the channel is that not one business is alike — what works for one might not work for another.
 Being able to reach your goals requires a unique, brand-specific approach that you've got to hone over time.